 Additionally, all of our textile-manufacturing facilities have wastewater-treatment systems that adhere to or exceed leading global wastewater-management practices.

 MINIMIZING IMPACTS OF RAW MATERIALS, PRODUCTS AND WASTE

 Reducing environmental impact by carefully managing raw materials and recycling waste is critically important given the scale of our operations.

 HanesBrands strives to expand its use of sustainable materials in its products, including cotton yarns made from spinning technologies that require less energy to manufacture, recycled cotton fibers derived from cut fabric waste, and recycled polyester filament yarns and fibers, both from plastic bottles.
-The company has a decade of experience in using recycled PET in its products and, during this time, has fine-tuned manufacturing processes to incorporate recycled fibers without impact to quality.
+The company has more than a decade of experience in using recycled PET in its products and, during this time, has fine-tuned manufacturing processes to incorporate recycled fibers without impact to quality.
 Recycled polyester is used in all of the company’s fleece products and in cotton-polyester EcoSmart T-shirts sold to screen printers.
 Annually, Hanes brand products contain 6 million pounds of recycled materials.